Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - `"nonce"` ... nonce of the sender account.

-- `"numKeys"` ... the number of keys that will be used to sign.
+- `"keys"` ... mapping with the keys of the sender account.

-- `"type"` ... the transaction type tag (i.e. for a simple transfer the value should be "Transfer").
+- `"type"` ... the transaction type tag (i.e. for a simple transfer the value should be "Transfer", and smart contract update should be "Update").

 - `"payload"` ... the transaction's payload as json.

-The returned value is base16 encoded string that represents the transaction and can be used for signing, and is valid input for the `sign_transaction` method's transaction field.
+The returned value is a JSON object with the following fields:

+- `"signatures"` ... list with signatures of the transaction with the provided keys.

+- `"transaction"` ... the serialized transaction.

-An example input to this request is in the file [create_pre_account_transaction-input.json](files/create_pre_account_transaction-input.json).
+An example input to this request is in the file [create_account_transaction-input.json](files/create_account_transaction-input.json).
-An example output to this request is in the file [create_pre_account_transaction-output.json](files/create_pre_account_transaction-output.json).
+An example output to this request is in the file [create_account_transaction-output.json](files/create_account_transaction-output.json).

 ## Example
 The [Example C program](example.c) that uses the library is available.
 This